ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_portfolio/portfolio-1.md

 1. Choose the suitable cooling method (bottom plate cooling, micro channels, immersed cooling or corrugated cooling tubes).
 2. Design mathematical representation of the battery heating.
 3. Build the computational domain in ANSYS software.
-4. Optimize the bottom plate internal grooves to ensure sufficient cooling and uniform battery thermal distribution.
+4. Optimize the cooling method to ensure sufficient cooling and uniform battery thermal distribution.
-5. Study the effect of adding multiple cooling plates to the battery.
+5. Study the effect of changing the cooling fluid mass flow rate, changing the cooling fluid pathes and dimentions.

 ## Project Insights: